CTurt/PS4-SDK/README.md

 However, using function pointers and the `RESOLVE` macro, we can call functions from other modules.
 For example, [the socket functions](https://github.com/CTurt/PS4-SDK/blob/master/source/network.c) from `libSceNet.sprx`.

 ## Support
-Whilst the SDK isn't capable of most basic functionality yet, such as displaying graphics, or receiving controller input, it is a solid foundation which will be improved upon over time.
+Whilst the SDK isn't capable of most basic functionality yet, such as displaying graphics (though we can render to an HTML5 canvas), or receiving controller input, it is a solid foundation which will be improved upon over time.

 ## Examples
 `hello` - Load libc module and perform `getpid` system call